 Meet Anastasya Fomenko, our Regional Growth Manager.
 Born in Turkmenistan, Anastasya and her family moved to Ukraine when she was just three months old.
 Ever since then, she hasn’t been able to stop travelling.

-Here, Anastasya Fomenko discusses her background in media and journalism, her love for linguistics and the digital world, adapting to working from home, the importance of exercise and her big ambitions for TransferGo.
+Here, Anastasya Fomenko discusses her background in media and journalism, helping Ukrainian migrants, her love for linguistics and the digital world, the importance of exercise and much more.